AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-vignette-map-reference/r-ir-userdata.md

 User data.
 The server returns the contents of this field to the client in response to req=userdata.

 New lines can be escaped with '??'.
-The server will replace '??' with `<cr><lf>` before returning the contents of this field.
+The server replaces '??' with `<cr><lf>` before returning the contents of this field.

 ## Properties {#section-4e3904e047a84cc790ce77c56d3e0b21}